Manage the basic configuration of a query pipeline

 Once a query pipeline has been created, you can edit the organization’s groups or API keys level of access to this pipeline.

-3. In the Overview tab, in the upper-right corner, click the cog icon, and then click Manage access.
+2. In the Configuration tab, in the upper-right corner, click dots and then click Manage access.

 • In the Access Level column, select View or Edit for each available group.